nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Choose your option: 1
 Enter Module Code to add it into Timetable: cg2271
 Now adding CG2271 into timetable
-Lessons with the same class number are packed together Adding any type of lesson will add all lessons with similar class number into timetable
+[DISCLAIMER] Lessons with the same class number are packed together [DISCLAIMER] Adding any type of lesson will add all lessons with similar class number into timetable

               Lecture Lesson Slots                                    Tutorial Lesson Slots                                   Laboratory Lesson Slots
 1: Wednesday, 0900-1100, 01, E-Learn_A                  1: Thursday, 1100-1200, 01, E-Learn_A                   1: Friday, 0800-1000, 01, E4A-04-08
 _________________________________________________   |   _________________________________________________   |   _________________________________________________   |